PlanktoScope/PlanktoScope/docs/expert_setup.md

 These steps can also be done from the Raspberry Pi Configuration GUI tool that you can find in `Main Menu > Preferences`.
 Go to the `Interfaces` tab.
 Pay attention, here the Serial Port must be enabled, but the Serial Port Console must be disabled.

 !!! tip
-    Special optionnal step: overclocking
+    Optional step: overclocking
-    We are first going to make sure that your PlanktoScope receives proper PPS signal.
-We need to add the following line at the end of `/boot/config.txt`.
-Open the file with `sudo nano /boot/config.txt` and add the following at the end:
+    It's possible to overclock the machine and get a bit more performance out of it.
+Open `/boot/config.txt` with `sudo nano /boot/config.txt` and add at the end of the file on two new lines:

-    ```
-    # Pi overclock
-    over_voltage=6
-    arm_freq=2000
-    ```
+    `over_voltage=6`

+    `arm_freq=2000`

     Those settings were verified to be stable, but if you notice any weird behavior under a high load, remove those lines.